Lemoncode/redux-by-sample/16 Code Coverage/readme.md

-# 15 Testing Components
+# 16 Code coverage

-This sample series takes as starting point _14 Testing Actions_
+This sample series takes as starting point _15 Testing Components_

-We will add unit testing to our components.
+We will add test coverage to our project.

 Summary:

-- Add a simple test to a presentational component.
-- Add a simple test to a container component.
+- Install the needed components.
+- Configure karma to generate the tests.
+- Create two karma configurations: simple and no coverage.

 # Prerequisites